jansensan/research-methodologies-notes/readme.md

 #### <a name="confounding-vars"></a> Confounding variables

+Definition:

-- Definition: Differences between conditions that could account for observed differences in the dependent variable.
+Differences between conditions that could account for observed differences in the dependent variable.

 #### <a name="control-group"></a> Control group

 ![](./figures/fig-control-group.png)

+Definition:

-- Definition: A control group in a scientific experiment is a group separated from the rest of the experiment, where the independent variable being tested cannot influence the results.
+A control group in a scientific experiment is a group separated from the rest of the experiment, where the independent variable being tested cannot influence the results.
 This isolates the independent variable's effects on the experiment and can help rule out alternative explanations of the experimental results.

+Notes:

 - Participants that do not receive “treatment” thought to produce a change in the dependent variable
 - Provide baseline comparison measure